jackofcoding/mail-interop/test/Mailbox.Tests/README.md

 You can set user secrets by navigating to this project, and then run
 `dotnet user-secrets set <name> <value>`
 Where you replace `<name>` and `<value>` without the `<>` included.

+This test project expects that the IMAP server is running and accessible.\
+The folder separator is expected to be `.`\
+It is expected that the e-mails in directory `_UnitTestMails` are in the folder `INDEX.UnitTestMails`.\
+**TODO: NOT IMPLEMENTED YET** (for now any three e-mails works)